Tom Shaw (politician)

-Thomas Shaw CBE PC (9 April 1872 – 26 September 1938), known as Tom Shaw, was a British trade unionist and Labour Party politician.
+Thomas Shaw CBE PC (9 April 1872 – 26 September 1938) was a British trade unionist and Labour Party politician.

 Early life and education

 Shaw was born in Waterside, Colne, Lancashire.
 He was the eldest son of a miner, Ellis Shaw, and his wife, Sarah Ann (née Wilkinson).
 At age 10, Shaw began working part-time in a textile factory, and two years later quit school to work full-time.
 Later, he took evening classes to catch up with his education and was particularly skillful in languages.
 His knowledge of German and French proved useful to him later in his career.

 Trade unions

 Shaw was a strong supporter of unions.
 He joined the Colne Weavers' Association and became its secretary, and was a founding member of the Northern Counties Textile Trades Federation.
 He was Joint Secretary of Labour and Socialist International from 1923–1925.
 He was secretary of the International Federation of Textile Workers' Associations on a part-time basis from 1911 to 1924 and then full-time from 1925 to 1929, part-time until 1931, and then full-time again, a job that took him to nearly every country in Europe.